 - 2.1.
-The Forum is asked to approve the following recommendation(s):- - (1) that the draft Assurance and Improvement Plan (AIP) is noted - (2) that relevant Resources consider the content and ensure adequate progress is made both to maintain the existing risk assessment status and to mitigate any identified risk in advance of next year's AIP
+The Committee is asked to approve the following recommendation(s):- - (1) that the draft Assurance and Improvement Plan (AIP) is noted - (2) that relevant Resources consider the content and ensure adequate progress is made both to maintain the existing risk assessment status and to mitigate any identified risk in advance of next year's AIP - that this report is referred to the Risk and Audit Scrutiny Forum and South (3) Lanarkshire Partnership Board for noting

-3. Background
+Background 3.

 - 3.1.
-In December 2010, the Council's Executive Committee considered a report which provided details of the Shared Risk Assessment (SRA) submission for Year 2.
+The Committee considered a report on 1 December 2010 which provided details of the Shared Risk Assessment (SRA) submission for Year 2.
 It was noted in the report that advice from the Local Area Network (LAN) Lead Officer confirmed that this year would see a 'lighter touch' to the Shared Risk Assessment process. - 3.2.
 The submission was considered by the LAN during December 2010.
-The LAN compiled an Assurance and Improvement Plan (AIP) which will be published during May 2011 by Audit Scotland for South Lanarkshire Council as well as for all other Scotlish local authorities.
-This report provides the Forum with information on the AIP, a copy of which is attached as an appendix. - 3.3.
-It should be noted that all AIPs have been subject to consideration by a quality and consistency panel, which ensures consistency of approach across the various LANs.
+The LAN compiled an Assurance and Improvement Plan (AIP) which will be published during May 2011 by Audit Scotland for South Lanarkshire Council as well as for all other Scottish local authorities.
+A copy of the draft AIP is attached as an appendix. - 3.3 It should be noted that all AIPs have been subject to consideration by a quality and consistency panel, which ensures consistency of approach across the various LANs.
 All 32 draft AIPs are further considered by a National Round Table Strategic Group in order to produce a national risk assessment and joint scrutiny plan.
-All AIPs remain provisional (draft) until final confirmation is provided by the Strategic Group. - 3.4.
-All Assurance and Improvement Plans will be published at the same time, and alongside the National Scrutiny Plan.
+All AIPs remain provisional (draft) until final confirmation is provided by the Strategic Group. - All Assurance and Improvement Plans will be published at the same time, and 3.4. alongside the National Scrutiny Plan.